OpenFn/docs/docs/manage-projects/io-data-storage.md

 For local deployments, OpenFn uses Swoosh as a mailbox service for development purposes and can access the mailbox via http://localhost:4000/dev/mailbox.
-You can substitute localhost:4000 to match the port hsoting your OpenFn instance.
+You can substitute localhost:4000 to match the port hosting your OpenFn instance.

 :::